cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 # Improvements

-## Support past Rails versions

-Currently, only a beta version of Rails is tested.
-This means that the adapter has been modified in to accommodate unreleased changes.
-In order to run the tests for Rails 5.1 or 4.2, the test changes will need to be cherry-picked back.
-Conflicts are mostly only expected for tests that have not yet been added.

-Sadly, this does mean that we will have to have multiple versions of the driver for the multiple versions of Rails.

-A proposal for the CockroachDB adapter versioning would be to follow ActiveRecord minor versions.
-For example, if you use Rails 4.2.5, you would specify the CockroachDB version `~> 4.2.0`.

 ## Running CI automatically

 Currently the fork is set up to run using TeamCity only on the current